az4if/mini-dep-bot/README.md

 - Select **"Read and write permissions"**
 - Check **"Allow GitHub Actions to create and approve pull requests"**

+> [!WARNING]
-Without this, the workflow will run but fail at the PR-creation step.
+> Without this, the workflow will run but fail at the PR-creation step.
+>

-If you plan to use `automerge` in `.mini-dep-bot.yml`, also turn on **Settings → General → Allow auto-merge** — without it, GitHub silently ignores the auto-merge request (the bot logs this as a no-op, not an error).
+> If you plan to use `automerge` in `.mini-dep-bot.yml`, also turn on
+> **Settings → General → Allow auto-merge** — without it, GitHub rejects
+> the auto-merge request (the bot now surfaces this as a warning, both in
+> the console output and the Actions step summary, instead of staying quiet
+> about it).

 ### 3. That's it — no secrets to add